benhanna99/matrix_docs/content/docs/intro/introduction.md

 1. Its OK to copy and paste, we are not interested in Rankings

+2. etc etc etc

 ## Rules

-1. Keep it Succinct and to the Point
+1. Keep it short and to the Point

 2. If you want to give deeper explanations use the Blog -see the example

-3. It should be almost in step by step format, think how if you were building it for first time with no Experience

-4. If there are 10 ways to do something choose the most common way, we can always use Google
+4. etc etc etc

 5. etc etc